ONC HIT Certification Program

 Additional information about the ONC HIT Certification Program is available in the Establishment of the Permanent Certification Program for Health Information Technology Final Rule [PDF - 413 KB].

-The major differences and similarities between the Temporary Certification Program and the ONC HIT Certification Program
+Temporary Certification Program and ONC HIT Certification Program Comparison Chart

 The graphic below shows the organizational structure of the ONC HIT Certification Program.
 As illustrated, ONC manages the overall program.